ga-wdi-quizzes/week-02/README.md

 ### Question #7

-Define a global variable instructor and set it equal to your Squad Instructor's Name.
-Then, define the same as a local variable instead.
+Define a global variable `instructor` and set it equal to your squad instructor's name.
+Then, define a local variable with the same value.

 Your Answer:
 ```js